openaphid/openaphid.github.com/source/_posts/2012-05-06-tutorial-handling-touch-events-in-openaphid-v0-dot-1-1.markdown

 ## Interfaces of Touch Event

-The APIs of touch event handling in OpenAphid are implemented to follow the specification of [W3C DOM Touch Event Version 1](http://www.w3.org/TR/touch-events/).
-There are already lots of guides about handling touches in DOM, which can be used as references for OpenAphid too.
-We've updated the [Demos](https://github.com/openaphid/Demos) of OpenAphid to include a `TouchTest` application, which demonstrates three scenarios of touch handling:
+The APIs of touch event handling in OpenAphid-Engine are implemented to follow the specification of [W3C DOM Touch Event Version 1](http://www.w3.org/TR/touch-events/).
+There are already lots of guides about handling touches in DOM, which can be used as references for OpenAphid-Engine too.
+We've updated the [Demos](https://github.com/openaphid/Demos) of OpenAphid-Engine to include a `TouchTest` application, which demonstrates three scenarios of touch handling:

 - Handling a single touch event to drag a sprite.